kubetrain-io/kubetrain-io-new/content/_index.md

 ---
-title: Homepage
+title: Travel to KubeCon by Train! 🚂
-description: Travel to KubeCon by Train! 🚂
+description: Join the community on a shared train journey to KubeCon, connecting cloud-native enthusiasts and friends along the way.
 sections:
   - hero-section
   - sponsor-section